COVID-19 in British Columbia by the numbers

-The province released its first set of demographics on March 21, providing the age ranges of around 75 per cent of people who had tested positive for the virus in B.C. at that point.
-They've since updated those figures on most days, with although not everyone who has contracted COVID-19 has been counted in this figure.
+The province released its first set of demographics on March 21, providing the age ranges of around 90 per cent of people who had tested positive for the virus in B.C. at that point.

-It showed that the majority of positive cases had been in people over the age of 50, with all confirmed deaths coming from people over the age of 60.
+For several months, the numbers showed the majority of positive cases were in people over the age of 50, with 96 per cent of deaths occurring among people over the age of 60.

-Different health authorities around the world release COVID-19 cases in different ways, and because different countries test less or more often per capita than others, it's hard to be definitive on whether any place is "behind" or "ahead" of the curve than others, unless it's an extreme outlier.
+Different health authorities around the world release COVID-19 cases in different ways, and because different countries test less or more often per capita than others, it was hard in the early days of the outbreak to be definitive on whether any place is "behind" or "ahead" of the curve than others.

-However, one measurement that has proved popular is showing the spread in confirmed cases within a population after it has reached the 100 case mark, using a logarithmic scale to show its exponentiality after that point.
+However, one measurement proved popular early on, showing the spread in confirmed cases within a population after it has reached the 100-case mark, using a logarithmic scale to show its exponentiality after that point.

-Here, we've charted how B.C. measures on this metric compared to several European countries, Washington State, Ontario and Alberta.
+We've charted how B.C. measured on this metric in the first three weeks of the outbreak compared to several European countries, Washington state, Ontario and Alberta.

 The government has also begun releasing data on total hospitalizations at any one time, along with the number of people requiring intensive care.

 Those numbers originally rose to more than 100 fairly quickly, but stopped going up in early April and slowly fell as time went on.
 By the end of May, the number of people in critical care dropped to single digits and numbers were stable through June through mid-August, before rising over the following months, to a point where they're slightly higher than in the first wave (with overall hospitalizations triple what they were in the first wave).

 As time has gone on, hospitalizations have become a more popular measurement, since people going to the hospital because of the virus isn't something that can be explained away by different testing strategies.